-- 1. During 2001, you were required to repay amounts held under a claim of right. - 2.
-The amount required to be repaid during 2001 was more than \$3,000. - 3.
-You took a deduction for the amount repaid on your 2001 federal income tax return.
+- 1. During 2003, you were required to repay amounts held under a claim of right. - 2.
+The amount required to be repaid was subject to Arizona income tax in the year included in income. - 3.
+The amount required to be repaid during 2003 was more than \$3,000. - 4.
+You took a deduction for the amount repaid on your 2003 federal income tax return. - 5.
+The deduction taken on your federal income tax return is reflected in your Arizona taxable income.

-If the above apply, enter the amount deducted on your federal income tax return.
+If the above apply, enter the amount deducted on your federal income tax return which is reflected in your Arizona taxable income.